Career Outcomes: MA in Psychology with MFT (Evening Format)

 Licensed Marriage and Family Therapist

-A licensed marriage and family therapist offers counseling to individuals, couples, children, families, and groups for a variety of issues that may arise.
+A licensed marriage and family therapist offers therapy to individuals, couples, children, families, and groups for a variety of issues that may arise.
 This career path focuses on mental health, wellness, and growth.
 Therapists can work in a variety of settings including private practice, community clinics, hospitals, in-patient facilities, and veterans affairs to name a few.
 Emphasis is often placed on families, couples, and individuals whose problems are relationship and socially based.

 Licensed Professional Clinical Counselor